 This doesn’t happen overnight.
 If you haven’t read my post on Controlling Negative Thoughts, I would start by incorporating some of those suggestions into your life now.

 Since implementing those tactics, I’m now in a more positive and empowered state and turning my focus to using visualization.

 Celebrities, athletes and entrepreneurs all use this technique.
-Basically you picture yourself having accomplished your end goal and the steps that you take to get there.
+Basically, you picture yourself as already having accomplished your end goal.
 It can be applied to any type of goal you want to reach.

 How to Use Visualization: